Nonary/MonitorSwapAutomation/Readme.md

 #### v1.1.6
 - **Logging Fix:** Fixed an issue where the log file wasn't created if a new stream started before the monitor was restored from the previous session.
 - **Code Update:** Updated the script to use the [SunshineScript Installer template](https://github.com/Nonary/SunshineScriptInstaller), simplifying the maintenance of the installation process for all projects.

-#### v1.1.5
-- **Black Screen Issue Fix:** Addressed an issue caused by a bug in the Windows Display API that could result in games streaming as a black screen or freezing after menu interactions.
-- **Code Cleanup:** Refactored the script to improve performance and removed unnecessary code.

-#### v1.1.4
-- **Monitor Restoration Fix:** Corrected a premature script exit that occurred before the monitor could be restored, resolving issue #31.

-#### v1.1.3
-- **Monitor Configuration Stability Fix:** Solved a problem where monitor configurations could incorrectly change under specific conditions, such as when a stream was suspended and then resumed without completing the monitor restoration process from a previous session.
-This issue stemmed from an unexpected behavior in Windows' display settings API, which applied changes even when a monitor swap failed.
-The fix prevents the script from attempting to restore the primary monitor during streaming sessions, avoiding changes in host resolution.